 When I first decided to guide our family towards a more self-sufficient life, computers had yet to be a staple.
-I couldn’t just think if up then look it up all in the same minute.
+I couldn’t just think it up and then look it up all in the same minute.
 Luckily we have a library close by, and that was my go-to spot for many years.

-I adore books and back then I would visit it weekly to take out as many books as I could carry.
-I was a comical site, 10 thick books in a tower while towing 2 young children to the car.
+I adore books and back then I would visit the library almost weekly to take out as many books as I could carry.
+It was a comical sight, 10 thick books in a tower while towing 2 young children to the car.
 I am sure the librarians got a kick out of me. 😊

-Now, if you are new to homesteading, a seasoned pro or have yet to take that first step these books are my tried and true’s, the ones that now sit on my shelf.
+If you are new to homesteading, a seasoned pro, or have yet to take that first step these books are my tried and true’s, the ones that now sit on my shelf.
 The books that I love to revisit again and again.

 Book #1 Lasagna Gardening

-Patricia includes checklists (which I LOVE), tips and time-savers, and exactly what needs to be done to the soil for each vegetable, herb and even flowers.
-She covers each plant as to how it grows, the best place to plant, care, harvest and uses.
+Patricia includes checklists (which I LOVE), tips and time-savers, and exactly what needs to be done to the soil for each vegetable, herb, and even flower.
+She covers each plant as to how it grows and the best place to plant, care for, harvest, and uses.
 She really does cover it all.

 Book #2 Complete Book of Home Preserving

-If you have a garden the next step is learning how to preserve your bounty.
-Next on the list is the Complete Book of Home Preserving by Ball.
+If you have a garden, the next step is learning how to preserve your bounty.
+Next on the homesteading home library list is the Complete Book of Home Preserving by Ball.

 Book #3 The Backyard Homestead

 One of my favorite go-to books is the Backyard Homestead edited by Carleen Madigan.
-This book really does cover it all.
-You begin the book with nothing and by the end, you have a viable self-sufficient homestead.
+This book on homesteading really does cover it all.
+You begin the book with nothing, and by the end of the pages, you have a viable and self-sufficient homestead.

-This book also covers canning, gardening, butchering, and harvesting.
-At the end of the book is a pretty thorough overview of the different types of livestock you may want to consider raising.
+This book also covers an overview of canning, gardening, butchering, and harvesting.
+Finally, at the end of the book, there is a pretty thorough overview of the different types of livestock you may want to consider raising on your own homestead.

-With just over 340 pages this baby is a great book to have in your homestead library and one that you should check out.
-Especially if you are on the fence as to whether or not you should try your hand at homesteading.
+With just over 340 pages, this resource is a great book to have in your homestead library and one that you should check out, especially if you are on the fence about whether or not you should try your hand at homesteading.

 Book #4 Raising Farm Animals

-The sister book to the Backyard Homestead, this book is specifically geared towards farm animals.
-This 325 + paged book gives an awesome overview to any animal that can be raised on a homestead.
+The sister book to the Backyard Homestead, this book is specifically geared toward farm animals.
+This 325 + paged book gives an awesome overview of any animal that can be raised on a homestead.

-This book goes over the basics touching on breeding, care, feeding, and housing.
-If you are unsure what you can or even want to raise this book will help make your decision a bit easier.
+This book covers the basics of breeding, care, feeding, and housing.
+If you are unsure what you can or want to raise on your homestead, this book will help make your decision a bit easier.

-If you raise (or plan to) sheep or goats this book simply must be in your home.
-Storey’s Barn Guide To Sheep is by far the best book for the birth care of both sheep and goats.
-There is a section in this book that is worth its weight in gold.
+If you raise (or plan to) sheep or goats, this book simply must be in your homestead collection.
+Storey’s Barn Guide To Sheep is by far the best homesteading book for the birth care of sheep and goats.
+A section in this book is worth its weight in gold.
 Abnormal birth is a hand-drawn guide to different types of birthing that are not the norm.

-When I first started breeding goats I was not at all prepared for birthing issues.
-I was told by the vet if a kid should not present with nose and 2 hooves, then there was a problem and I would need to go in and “fix” things.
-This book shows you the different positions and just how to fix them.
-Actually seeing the positions in print really helped me to visualize what was going on in my goats.
+When I first started breeding goats, I was not at all prepared for birthing issues.
+I was told by the vet if a kid should not present with a nose and 2 hooves, then there was a problem, and I would need to go in and “fix” things.
+This book shows you the different positions and how to fix them.
+Actually, seeing the positions in print really helped me to visualize what was going on inside of my goats.

 I cannot tell you enough how much this one book has helped me with breeding.
-You only have minutes to fix things and if a vet is not by your side, this book is the next best thing.
+In an emergency situation, you only have minutes to fix things, and if a vet is not by your side, this book is the next best thing.

 Book #6 Raising Dairy Goats

-When it comes to raising animals of any kind, nothing beats the Storey Guidebooks.
+When raising animals of any kind, nothing beats the Storey Guidebooks.
 Raising Dairy Goats by Jerry Belanger and Sara Thomson Bredesen is by far my favorite go-to goat guide.

-At 286 pages it is safe to say this book covers it all.
-From types of dairy goats, to feed mixing, housing and breeding.
-You can get help in every area of this book and it’s the first place I go if I have a goat related question or issue.
+At 286 pages, it is safe to say this homesteading book covers all sides, from types of dairy goats to feed mixing, housing, and breeding.
+You can get help in every area of this book, and it’s the first place I go if I have a goat-related question or issue.
 This book was super valuable as I learned all the components that went into goat feed.
 This allowed me to make my own feed and customize a diet that benefited my herd and where we lived.

 Not a dairy goat raiser?

 No problem!
-Just search for Storey’s guide to ……and simply fill in the blank.
+Just search for Storey’s Guide to ……and fill in the blank.
 They pretty much have a book on every animal out there.

-It seems more and more folks are trying their hand had chickens and I could not be more thrilled!
-There is nothing I love more than fresh farm eggs and knowing there are people with chickens in the city is the just the coolest thing!
+It seems more and more folks are trying their hand at having chickens, and I could not be more thrilled!
+There is nothing I love more than fresh farm eggs, and knowing there are people with chickens in the city is just the coolest thing!

-If you are looking for a book that covers backyard and urban chickens this one is it.
+If you are looking for a homesteading book that covers backyard and urban chickens, this is it.
 The Chicken Whisperer’s Guide To Keeping Chickens by Andy G. Schneider and Dr. Bridid McCrea, Ph.D. is my favorite chicken care book.
 The pictures alone had me sold and not something you find in most homesteading books.

-This book includes a pretty thorough list of chickens to raise, along with the pros and cons of each chicken breed.
-They include a picture (which is quite helpful), list its features and even tells you the personality which is so important if you live in the city or/and have children.
-They even go into parasite control and health issues where the pictures are not as lovely but still top quality.
+This book includes a thorough list of chickens to raise, along with the pros and cons of each chicken breed.
+They include a picture (which is quite helpful), list its features, and even tell you the personality, which is so important if you live in the city or/and have children.
+They even go into parasite control and health issues, where the pictures are not as lovely but still top quality.

 Book #8 Homestead Planning

-One of my favorite homesteading books is The Complete Homestead Planner by Cynthia Bombach.
-This month by month planner is perfect for the new homesteader.
-There is a lot that needs to be done on a homestead especially if you have animals and live in a 4 season area.
+One of my favorite homestead planning books is The Complete Homestead Planner by Cynthia Bombach.
+This month-by-month planner is perfect for the new homestead library.
+There is a lot that needs to be done on a homestead, especially if you have animals and live in a 4 season area.

 Why worry about forgetting things that are important and need attention?
 Use this little book as your companion to make sure you get it all done.
 The book is broken down by month and covers gardens, harvesting, foraging, livestock, bees, pets, and even your household!

-This quaint book is a great overview of homesteading.
+This quaint homesteading book is a great overview of homesteading.
 This book is all about the idea that a little land can equal a lot of living and is so relevant today.

 Please note that the use of pesticides may be mentioned and even suggested.

 But that was a different time back then and not the reason why I love this book.
-I just love the idea of a simpler time and using a book as a reference is a corny way makes me a part of that wonderful group.
+I love the idea of a simpler time, and using a vintage homesteading book as a reference in a corny way makes me a part of that wonderful group.

 No homesteading list would be complete without a how-to book.
 40 Projects for Building Your Backyard Homestead by David Toht is awesome!
-With step by step instructions and vivid how-to images, you will find a wide range of projects that you can use as is or easily adapt to your own situation.
+With step-by-step instructions and vivid how-to images, you will find a wide range of projects that you can use or easily adapt to your situation.

-Even for me this book is laid out in an easy to follow way and has some pretty great ideas for any homesteader.
+Even for me, this homesteading book is laid out in an easy-to-follow way and has some pretty great ideas for any homesteader.

-When you have a homestead a home library full of books you can depend on and refer to when you need them can be the most valuable source.
+When you have a homestead, a home library full of books you can depend on and refer to when you need them can be the most valuable source.

 Holding in your hands a reference book or guide that will help to answer your questions is more valuable than any computer.
-You don’t need WI-fi for a book and for a homesteader that is the perfect tool to have.
+You don’t need Wi-Fi for a book, and for a homesteader, that is the perfect tool to have.
 Add in a few notes of your own, and you will create a guide that is custom-tailored to you.

-Think about it, a homesteading book is the original self-sufficient tool!!
+Think about it: a homesteading book is the original self-sufficient tool!!
 So get your home library started today. 🙂What homesteading books do you have in your library?
 Share in the comments below so I can add to my own resources.